panditpooja/UTP_Ontologies/README.md

 ---
 <!--
 ## 📜 Citation
-If you use this work in your research, please cite:
+If you use the artifacts or concepts from this work in your research, please cite our paper.

 > P. Pandit, J. Gregory, H. Fiore, and A. Salado,
 > *"An Ontological Representation of the UML Testing Profile for Digital Test and Evaluation,"* 2025.